sporebattyl/Aiclean/DesignDocument.md

-# Roo AI Cleaning Assistant - Design Document
+# AI Cleaning Assistant - Design Document

 This document is the single source of truth for all code structure, patterns, and style for the AICleaner Home Assistant add-on.